Advising & Support

 - PEARSON VUE (not currently being offered)

-- CLEP (offered only for currently enrolled ACC students.
+- CLEP (offered only for ACC students with active accounts.
 Exam is only offered testingcenter [at] arapahoe [dot] edu (by appointment) on the Littleton Campus)

 - DSST/Dantes (not currently being offered)

 ACC Instructional Testing

 We also offer space for instructional testing for those needing:

 If you want to take a placement test, all testing is done by appointment only on all campuses.